RupanugaPM/thatTimeIReincarnatedAsABox/README.md

-# That Time I Got Summoned By a Mage to Use My Intellect and Break Free From the Dungeon (TTIGSBAMTGOOTD)
+# That Time I Got Summoned By a Mage to Get out of the Dungeon (TTIGSBAMTGOOTD)

 ## A Puzzle-Platformer of Wit and Magic